Lutetium-Vanadium/anilang/README.md

 }
 ```

-Currently there are 2 kind of loops, `loop` provides and infinite loop.
+Currently there are 2 kind of loops, `loop` provides an infinite loop.
 ```rust
 loop {
     ...